🇦🇺 Australia

 Demand Level

-Growing demand in manufacturing, mining, construction, and logistics sectors.
+Strong demand in mining, manufacturing, and logistics sectors across Australia.

 Source: DHA SkillSelect, March 2026